The Gabelli Global Utility & Income Trust Plans Monthly Dividend of $0.10 (NYSEAMERICAN:GLU)

-The Gabelli Global Utility & Income Trust (NYSEAMERICAN:GLU) declared a monthly dividend on Tuesday, March 2nd, Wall Street Journal reports.
-Investors of record on Friday, May 14th will be paid a dividend of 0.10 per share on Friday, May 21st.
-This represents a $1.20 annualized dividend and a dividend yield of 6.40%.
-The ex-dividend date of this dividend is Thursday, May 13th.
+The Gabelli Global Utility & Income Trust (NYSEAMERICAN:GLU) declared a monthly dividend on Wednesday, March 3rd, Wall Street Journal reports.
+Investors of record on Wednesday, June 16th will be paid a dividend of 0.10 per share on Wednesday, June 23rd.
+This represents a $1.20 annualized dividend and a yield of 6.39%.
+The ex-dividend date is Tuesday, June 15th.

 Receive News & Ratings for The Gabelli Global Utility & Income Trust Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for The Gabelli Global Utility & Income Trust and related companies with MarketBeat.com's FREE daily email newsletter.